Eplicta/eplictablobretriever/README.md

 ## Commands
 The following commands are available for use with this tool:
 - ´list-blobs´: List all blobs in the specified container
+- ´download-blob´: Download a single blob in the specified container
 - ´download-blobs´: Download all blobs in the specified container
+- ´blob-config´: View current blob config.
+Will show account name and account key.
 - ´set-blob-config´: Set Blob Config
 - ´set-download-path´: Set the path to where the files will be downloaded to